radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 One may think of the two orbits in terms of two disconnected directed cycles.
 The effect on the graph of composing the permutation with a transposition is taking an edge in one cycle (possibly self-directed if the cycle has size one) that's directed towards i and redirecting it towards j in the other cycle.
 And vice versa with j.

 <img src="/assets/orbits.svg" alt="Two directed cycles with redirected edges" width="70%" height="auto" style="display: block; margin: 0 auto;">

+Thus multiplying by a transposition in this case has the effect of reducing the number of orbits by one.

+Now consider the case where $i,j$ lie in the same orbit.
+What multiplying by $(ij)$ does the orbits of the permutation is separate the orbit into two distinct orbits: the exact opposite of the previous case.
+For a visual, you can take the orbit at the bottom in the image above as the starting orbit.
+The resulting two orbits are pictured at the top.

+Thus when $i,j$ lie in distinct orbits, the multiplication by a transposition has the effect of increasing the total number of orbits of the permutation by one.

+Thus in either case, the multiplication of a permutation by a transposition has the effect of increasing or decreasing the number of orbits by one, which means the parity of the number of orbits must necessarily change.
+But therein lies our invariant: if a permutation were expressible as a product of both an even and an odd number of transpositions, the set of orbits of the permutation would have both an even and an odd number of orbits, which is impossible.
+Thus our fundamental fact is proven.

 # Determinants without the fundamental fact?